George Calvert, 1st Baron Baltimore: Political success

-In 1613 the King commissioned Calvert to investigate Roman Catholic grievances in Ireland, along with Sir Humphrey Wynch (1555–1625), Sir Charles Cornwallis (XXX?-1629) and Sir Roger Wilbraham (1553–1616).
+In 1613 the King commissioned Calvert to investigate Roman Catholic grievances in Ireland, along with Sir Humphrey Wynch, Sir Charles Cornwallis and Sir Roger Wilbraham.
 The commission spent almost four months in Ireland, and its final report, partly drafted by Calvert, concluded that religious conformity should be enforced more strictly in Ireland, Catholic schools be suppressed, and bad priests removed and punished.
 The King resolved not to reconvene the Parliament of Ireland until the Catholics "shall be better disciplined".
-In 1616 James endowed Calvert with the manor of Danby Wiske in Yorkshire, which brought him into contact with Sir Thomas Wentworth, 1st Earl of Strafford (1593–1641), who became his closest friend and political ally.
+In 1616 James endowed Calvert with the manor of Danby Wiske in Yorkshire, which brought him into contact with Sir Thomas Wentworth, 1st Earl of Strafford, who became his closest friend and political ally.
 Calvert was now wealthy enough to buy the Kiplin Hall estate in his home parish.
 (Today, the University of Maryland operates a research centre there, while the main building is a house museum owned by the Kiplin Hall Trust.)
 In 1617 his social status received a further boost when he was knighted, and then became Sir George Calvert.

 In 1619, Calvert completed his rise to power when James appointed him as one of the two principal secretaries of state.
-This followed the dismissal of Sir Thomas Lake (1567–1630) due to scandals, including his wife's indiscretions with state secrets.
+This followed the dismissal of Sir Thomas Lake due to scandals, including his wife's indiscretions with state secrets.
 Not emerging as a candidate until the end of the selection process, Calvert's appointment surprised him and most observers.
-Assuming he owed his promotion to the king's increasingly powerful favourite George Villiers (1592–1628) (later first Duke of Buckingham), he sent him a great jewel as a token of thanks.
+Assuming he owed his promotion to the king's increasingly powerful favourite George Villiers (later first Duke of Buckingham), he sent him a great jewel as a token of thanks.
 Villiers returned the jewel, saying he had had nothing to do with the matter.
-Calvert's personal fortune was secured when he was additionally appointed a "commissioner of the treasury" with a pension of £1,000 pounds sterling and a subsidy on imported raw silk, which would later be converted to another £1,000 pension.
+Calvert's personal fortune was secured when he was additionally appointed a "commissioner of the treasury" with a pension of £1,000 and a subsidy on imported raw silk, which would later be converted to another £1,000 pension.